Easter dangers for your cat

 Easter flowers

-Easter bouquets are usually decorated with feathers and the like, which can attract a curious cat.
+Easter bouquets are often decorated with feathers and similar items, which can pique a curious cat's interest.

-The bulb of the daffodil is particularly dangerous and can cause problems if eaten, but the rest of the flower can also lead to poisoning in cats.
+The daffodil bulb is particularly dangerous and can cause problems if eaten, but the rest of the flower can also lead to poisoning in cats.

-Unfortunately, you don't always have time to see what your little friend is putting in his mouth.
-That's why it's important to monitor your pet's welfare - and not just during the Easter period.
-If your cat is lethargic, starts to tremble, vomits or shows any other change in general condition, you should always consult a vet.
+Unfortunately, you can't always see what your little friend is up to.
+That's why it's important to monitor your pet's well-being – not just at Easter.
+If your cat becomes lethargic, starts to tremble, vomits, or shows any other change in their general condition, always consult your vet.